AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## License

 These terms and conditions (“Agreement”) is a legal agreement between you (or company or organization) recognized as “User” and Aqwam Harish Aiman recognised as “Licensor” for the use of DataPredict Library (or formerly known as Aqwam’s Machine, Deep And Reinforcement Learning Library) (“Library”) within this terms and conditions.
-By using the Library, User, agrees to be bound by the terms of this Agreement.
+By using the Library, User agrees to be bound by the terms of this Agreement.

 ## Definitions